RPA Security Must-Haves

 Today, Robotic Process Automation (RPA) is rapidly gaining popularity for its ability to streamline and standardize process-related tasks, potentially increasing productivity, improving customer satisfaction, delivering substantial time and cost savings, and building a competitive advantage for businesses.

 Companies dealing with any degree of automation understand that software bots, like humans, log into accounts using supplied credentials and could touch critical enterprise apps and process information from various company databases.
-Consequently, the platform can access confidential personal and customer data, which makes RPA security critical to protect companies from the tremendous costs arising from a security incident.
+Consequently, the platform can access confidential personal and customer data, which makes RPA and bot security critical to protect companies from the tremendous costs arising from a security incident.
 It also assures business and IT teams that RPA deployment won’t compromise security or compliance internally or externally.

 A robust security architecture ensures RPA bots don’t misuse their privileges.
 It does so by giving them the least privileges and separation of duties, assigning role access to processed data and delivering end-to-end protection to maintain the integrity and confidentiality of critical applications, sensitive data, and related secrets.